-I have held multiple leadership roles in the past including Senior Director of Engineering for Dell EMC's CloudBoost group and VP of Engineering and Chief Architect at Maginatics (acquired by EMC).
+I have held multiple other leadership roles in the past including Senior Director of Engineering for Dell EMC's CloudBoost group and VP of Engineering and Chief Architect at Maginatics (acquired by EMC).
 I have a strong technical background in distributed systems, storage, and data management and, in a previous life, I was a Senior Researcher at HP Labs where I led research into non-volatile memories, Infrastructure-as-a-Service systems, and next-generation data centers.

 I received my Ph.D. in Computer Engineering from Carnegie Mellon University, where I was a part of the Parallel Data Lab.
 My research concentrated on distributed storage systems with an emphasis on deduplication and wide-area network data transfer.
 I also received an MS degree in Computer Engineering and a BS degree, with University and College Honors, in Computer Engineering with an additional major in Computer Science from Carnegie Mellon University.

-You can always get a hold of me via email, Twitter, LinkedIn, Signal, or RFC 1149.
+You can always get a hold of me via email, Mastodon, Twitter, LinkedIn, Signal, or RFC 1149.
 The last method is a bit lossy though.